nejimonraveendran/AzureIoT/README.md

 Internet of Things (IoT) and Azure are 2 areas I love to play around.
 The purpose of this article is to document the hands-on experience and learnings obtained from implementing a cloud- and IoT-based home automation project.
 The technologies used are Azure IoT Hub, ASP.NET Core, and ESP32 microcontroller.
 If you follow this tutorial, you will basically build a solution to securely control (on/off) any electric appliance (e.g., a home light) remotely through your smartphone or computer.

-There are 3 main modules in the solution:
-1. **ASP.NET MVC Web Application:**  The user-facing UI application that contains an on/off button.
-2. **Azure IoT Hub:**  The IoT messaging hub provisioned in Azure.
-3. **Espressif ESP32 Micro-controller:** The physical IoT device that sits at home/on premises and connected to an electromagnetic relay, which can control any electric appliance.

-## The Problem and Solution
+## The Problem
-**The Requirement/User Story:**  As a the owner of the appliance, I, the user, want to turn on/off a home appliance remotely through my phone/laptop even while I am away from my home.
+**The requirement/user Story:**  As a the owner of the appliance, I, the user, want to turn on/off a home appliance remotely through my phone/laptop even while I am away from my home.

+## The Solution
 The architecture of the solution looks like the following:
 ![image](https://user-images.githubusercontent.com/68135957/223001314-045b2ff0-0edc-40b1-9ab3-202e3b8e67f9.png)

+There are 3 main modules in the solution:
+1. **Azure IoT Hub:**  The IoT messaging hub provisioned in Azure.
+2. **ASP.NET MVC Web Application:**  The user-facing web application, publishing "on/off" messages to the Azure IoT Hub.
+3. **Espressif ESP32 Micro-controller:** The physical IoT device at home, subscribing to "on/off" messages from Azure IoT Hub.

-My solution looks and works like this: I will build an ASP.NET Core MVC Application, which will be hosted as an [Azure App Service Web App](https://learn.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net60&pivots=development-environment-vs) with a public URL so that I can access it from my personal devices even when I am away from home.
-The application's home page will show a button.
+**The solution looks and works like this:** I will build an ASP.NET Core MVC Application, which will be hosted as an [Azure App Service Web App](https://learn.microsoft.com/en-us/azure/app-service/quickstart-dotnetcore?tabs=net60&pivots=development-environment-vs) with a public URL so that I can access it from my personal devices even when I am away from home.
+The application's home page will show an ON/OFF button.
 When I click the button, the web application will publish an "on/off" message to the Azure IoT Hub.
-On the other side, an Espressif ESP32 microcontroller will already have a connection established to the IoT Hub and be subscribing to messages from the web application.
-Upon reception of the message from the web application, IoT Hub will send it to the device, and the device will act accordingly, i.e., turn on or off the appliance.
-In addition, the device will respond the current status of the light back to the web application so that I, the user, will get immediate feedback about the success/failure of the action.
+On the other side, an [Espressif ESP32](https://en.wikipedia.org/wiki/ESP32) microcontroller at home has already established a connection to the IoT Hub and beeen subscribing to messages from the hub.
+Upon reception of the message from the web application, the IoT Hub will send it to the device, and the device will act accordingly, i.e., turn on or off the appliance through an electromagnetic relay.
+In addition, the device will report the current status of the light back to the web application through the IoT Hub so that I, the user, will get immediate feedback about the success/failure of the action.

 ## About Azure IoT Hub
 [Azure IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/iot-concepts-and-iot-hub) is a fully managed PaaS solution that functions as a messaging hub between applications and physical IoT devices.
 There are several messaging patterns that the IoT Hub supports.
 They are mainly: